Jacob-lai/starter-hugo-academic/content/home/projects.md

 - certificate_url:
   date_end: "2021-12-01"
   date_start: "2021-07-25"
-  description: 4D cell printing was used to fabricate dual-information delivery, self-folding and cell-laden scaffolds for tubular tissue regeneration.
+  description: 4D cell printing was used to fabricate dual-information delivery, self-folding, and cell-laden scaffolds for tubular tissue regeneration.
+The scaffolds could automatically fold into a tube upon heating to the human body temperature.
+The released information from the scaffolds could induce the differentiation of stem cells into smooth muscle cells.
   organization:
   organization_url:
   title: 4D printing of information-embeded and shape morphing scaffolds